What You Need to Know

 - A COVID-19 surge in August hit exchange plan enrollees harder than Medicare enrollees because exchange plan enrollees were less likely to be vaccinated.

-The open enrollment period for 2022 individual and major medical coverage starts today — and this will be the first ordinary enrollment period to take place during the administration of President Joe Biden.
+The open enrollment period for 2022 individual and family major medical coverage starts today — and this will be the first ordinary enrollment period to take place during the administration of President Joe Biden.

 Early signs suggest that plan sales could increase sharply, especially in states that use the HealthCare.gov exchange plan enrollment and account administration system.

 The individual major medical open enrollment period will run through Jan.
 15 in states that use HealthCare.gov to run their Affordable Care Act public exchange programs and other states that use the HealthCare.gov calendar, and until later dates in some other states.